EmmazonTech/EmmazonTech/README.md

 ---

-### 💬 Fun Facts
+## 💬 Fun Facts

-- 🧩 I love diving deep into OS internals and security
+- 🧩 Love diving deep into OS internals and security
 - 🔥 Always experimenting with new programming languages and tools
 - 👀 Motto: “Never stop learning!”